-After taking a detailed look at the bearings, shafts Bearing’s engineers determined the assembly method would benefit with some minor adjustments., prints of mating parts, and their assembly process, CCTY Bearing’s engineers determined the assembly method would benefit with some minor adjustments.
+After taking a detailed look at the bearings, shafts CCTY Bearing Company’s engineers determined the assembly method would benefit with some minor adjustments., prints of mating parts, and their assembly process, CCTY Bearing Company’s engineers determined the assembly method would benefit with some minor adjustments.

 The OEM was able to modify a few steps in their internal process to eliminate the noise without encountering added costs.